InfinitySamurai/HsMasterMind/README.md

 # HsMasterMind
-An AI for a game similar to "mastermind"
+An AI for a game similar to "mastermind" implemented in Haskell